LincolnFirks/BLE-Patient-Tracker-App/README.md

 node initialize-database.js
 node beacon-sim.js
 ```
-Note that if you change the ports or server that Meteor runs on, you will need to change "serverURL" and "databaseURL" fields in config.json and run initialize-database.js again.
+Note that if you change the ports or server that Meteor runs on, you will need to change "serverURL" field in config.json and run initialize-database.js again.

 In it's current state, it is set up to interact with a Meteor app and database running locally on the machine (on ports 3000 and 3001) for testing purposes.